 Without collective bargaining, The New School has unilateral power to change our conditions or decide whether or not to make improvements.
 For example, The New School currently decides unilaterally whether or not to make sure we get paid on time or whether our stipends keep up with the cost of university housing.

 Q: What jobs and positions are being included?

-We seek to represent student workers holding instructional and research-related positions: Teaching Fellows (TFs), Teaching Assistants (TAs), Graduate Assistants (GAs), Research Assistants (RAs), etc. We currently do not represent student workers engaged in purely “administrative work” in the offices of The New School such as academic technology or the school’s administration offices.
+We seek to represent student workers holding instructional and research-related positions: Teaching Fellows (TFs), Teaching Assistants (TAs), Course Assistants (CAs) Research Assistants and Associates (RAs) and Student Assistants 3 at Parsons.
+We currently do not represent student workers engaged in purely “administrative work” in the offices of The New School.
 However, feel free to contact us if you are one of those workers and have a desire to organize them.

 Q: Why are we part of the UAW?

 There have been long discussions among New School students about whether to organize independently or with an established union.
 As active organizers in SENS, we believe that drawing on the experience and resources of the UAW will help give us our best shot at a strong union and a good contract.
 The UAW is actively organizing graduate students across the US, including those at NYU and Columbia University.
 The UAW has a long history of supporting organizing by academic workers in this region, including a 16-year commitment to GSOC/UAW at NYU, where they have just reached an agreement that includes better wages, healthcare and family benefits.

 Q: Who will be bargaining on my behalf?